bennyistanto/HarvardX-PH125.9x-Data-Science-Capstone/README.md

 # HarvardX PH125.9x Data Science Capstone
-Capstone Project of HarvardX Professional Data Science
+Capstone Projects of the HarvardX Professional Data Science Program

 This repository contains my capstone projects for the HarvardX Professional Data Science program.
 The folder structure is as follows:

-- **MovieLens**: This folder contains the files for the MovieLens Capstone Project, which is a mandatory component of the program.
+- **MovieLens**: Contains files for the MovieLens Capstone Project, a mandatory component of the program.
-- **[Other Project]**: (To be added later) This folder will contain another capstone project based on user data.
+- **VegetationResponse**: Contains files for the Vegetation Response Capstone Project, which focuses on predicting vegetation health (NDVI) based on rainfall data using various machine learning models.

 ## Folders

 ### `MovieLens`
-The **MovieLens** folder includes the Rmd, PDF, and R script files for the MovieLens Capstone Project, along with a detailed report on the analysis and modeling of the MovieLens dataset.
-The project implements multiple models to predict movie ratings and evaluate the performance using RMSE (Root Mean Squared Error).
+The **MovieLens** folder includes the Rmd, PDF, and R script files for the MovieLens Capstone Project.
+This project analyzes and models the MovieLens dataset using multiple techniques to predict movie ratings.
+The evaluation metric used is RMSE (Root Mean Squared Error).

-### `[Other Project]`
+### `VegetationResponse`
-A placeholder for the second project, which will use user-provided data for analysis.
-The project specifics will be added once the data and methodology are finalized.
+The **VegetationResponse** folder contains the Rmd, PDF, and R script files for the Vegetation Response Capstone Project.
+This project aims to predict **NDVI** (Normalized Difference Vegetation Index) using rainfall data and evaluates model performance based on **RMSE** and **MAE**.
+The analysis includes models like Random Forest, Linear Regression, and ARIMAX, with visualizations that help interpret the results.

 ---

 Feel free to explore the content of each folder.
-Feedback is always welcome!
+Any feedback is greatly appreciated!